Emerging technologies: Technology competitions and awards

 There are awards that provide incentive to push the limits of technology (generally synonymous with emerging technologies).
 Note that while some of these awards reward achievement after-the-fact via analysis of the merits of technological breakthroughs, others provide incentive via competitions for awards offered for goals yet to be achieved.

 The Orteig Prize was a $25,000 award offered in 1919 by French hotelier Raymond Orteig for the first nonstop flight between New York City and Paris.
 In 1927, underdog Charles Lindbergh won the prize in a modified single-engine Ryan aircraft called the Spirit of St. Louis.
 In total, nine teams spent $400,000 in pursuit of the Orteig Prize.

 The XPRIZE series of awards, public competitions designed and managed by the non-profit organization called the X Prize Foundation, are intended to encourage technological development that could benefit mankind.
 The most high-profile XPRIZE to date was the $10,000,000 Ansari XPRIZE relating to spacecraft development, which was awarded in 2004 for the development of SpaceShipOne.

 The Turing Award is an annual prize given by the Association for Computing Machinery (ACM) to "an individual selected for contributions of a technical nature made to the computing community."
 It is stipulated that the contributions should be of lasting and major technical importance to the computer field.
 The Turing Award is generally recognized as the highest distinction in computer science, and in 2014 grew to $1,000,000.

 The Millennium Technology Prize is awarded once every two years by Technology Academy Finland, an independent fund established by Finnish industry and the Finnish state in partnership.
 The first recipient was Tim Berners-Lee, inventor of the World Wide Web.

 In 2003, David Gobel seed-funded the Methuselah Mouse Prize (Mprize) to encourage the development of new life extension therapies in mice, which are genetically similar to humans.
 So far, three Mouse Prizes have been awarded: one for breaking longevity records to Dr. Andrzej Bartke of Southern Illinois University; one for late-onset rejuvenation strategies to Dr. Stephen Spindler of the University of California; and one to Dr. Z. Dave Sharp for his work with the pharmaceutical rapamycin.

 Role of science fiction

-Science fiction has often affected innovation and new technology - for example many rocketry pioneers were inspired by science fiction - and the documentary How William Shatner Changed the World gives a number of examples of imagined technologies being actualized.
+Science fiction has often affected innovation and new technology by presenting creative, intriguing possibilities for technological advancement.
+For example, many rocketry pioneers were inspired by science fiction.
+The documentary How William Shatner Changed the World describes a number of examples of imagined technologies that became real.

-In the media
+Bleeding edge

 The term bleeding edge has been used to refer to some new technologies, formed as an allusion to the similar terms "leading edge" and "cutting edge".
 It tends to imply even greater advancement, albeit at an increased risk because of the unreliability of the software or hardware.
 The first documented example of this term being used dates to early 1983, when an unnamed banking executive was quoted to have used it in reference to Storage Technology Corporation.